-Additional controls for each send can be viewed by pressing down on a rotary controller to display functions related to that send across displays in the bottom of the panel as shown in Fig 3.
+Additional controls for each send can be viewed by pressing down on a level control to display functions related to that send across displays in the bottom of the panel mode area as shown in Fig 3.
 The send that is the current focus of this area is displayed across the centre of the displays.

-When a direct output is selected, buttons in this area allow for the send to be set pre EQ, pre fader or post fader, and for the send to be routed via a mix-minus bus.
-The same menu area also has an AFL button to solo the direct send over the monitor output, as well as buttons to route talkback and tone to the direct output.
+For direct outputs, buttons in this area allow for the send to be selected pre EQ, pre fader or post fader, and for the send to be routed via a mix-minus bus.
+The same menu area also has an AFL button to solo the direct send over the monitor output, as well as buttons to select talkback and tone to the direct output.